MicrosoftDocs/power-platform/power-platform/admin/powerapps-powershell.md

    :::image type="content" source="media/accept-installationpolicy-value75.png" alt-text="Screenshot that shows where to accept the InstallationPolicy value in PowerShell.":::

 4. Optionally, before accessing the commands, you can provide your credentials.
 Credentials are refreshed for up to eight hours before you're required to sign in again.
-If credentials aren't provided before a command is executed, then a prompt for credentials will appear.
+If credentials aren't provided before a command is executed, then a prompt for credentials appears.
     ```powershell
     # Opens a prompt to collect credentials (Microsoft Entra account and password).
     Add-PowerAppsAccount